MyPureCloud/purecloud-embeddable-framework-example/README.md

 This repository contains a basic setup for a PureCloud Embeddable Framework example page that you can use to explore the PureCloud Embeddable Framework APIs in real-time.

 Note:
-- This repo has been [forked from here](git@github.com:utilitywarehouse/purecloud-embeddable-framework-example.git)
 - [integration video](https://www.youtube.com/watch?v=-GmhCsu0fbg)